abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

-is the right attitude to have when it is given?* Based on what arises out of this questioning, we can challenge ourselves further and ask, *If this is the right attitude, is it something that I manage to have and cultivate, or have I allowed myself to get into the habit of resisting formal structures?*
+is the right attitude to have when it is given?* Based on what arises out of this questioning, we can challenge ourselves further and ask, *If this is the right attitude, is it something that I manage to have and cultivate, or have I allowed myself to have gotten into the habit of resisting formal structures?*

 We are giving ourselves the space and time to pay attention to this flow of becoming and to use these reflections and wholesome structures to